 Providence Man Sentenced to Ten Years in Federal Prison for Enticing Minor Children to Engage in Illicit Sexual Activity

-Akinlapa pleaded guilty on June 15, 2022, to charges of enticement of a minor to engage in illicit sexual activity and possession of child pornography.
-He was sentenced on January 11, 2024, to 120 months of incarceration to be followed by eight years of federal supervised release.
+Robert H. King, 39, pleaded guilty in federal court on October 31, 2023, to charges of distribution of child pornography and possession of child pornography.
+He was sentenced today by U.S. District Court Judge William E. Smith to 108 months of incarceration to be followed by 15 years of federal supervised release.

-The case was prosecuted by Assistant United States Attorney Milind M. Shah.
+The case in U.S. District Court was prosecuted by Assistant U.S. Attorney Ronald R. Gendron.

 The matter was investigated by the ICAC Task Force, with assistance from Homeland Security Investigations.